romy63ru/romy63ru.github.io/cv.md

 - 13+ years of JavaScript experience (TypeScript, Angular, React)
 - Experiense in designing and architecting diverse system types including server-less, function-based, microservices and hexagonal architecture
 - System design and algorithmic skills
-- Proficient in Visual Studio, Git, DevOps (Kubernetes, Helm)
+- Proficient in Azure DevOps, Kubernetes, Helm, GitHub Actions
-- Skilled in debugging local and distributed large systems (e.g. big SharePoint farm)
+- Skilled in working with local and distributed large systems
-- Experience with TDD and automation testing (MSTest, NUnit, XCTest, Pex/Moles)
+- Experience with TDD and automation testing (MSTest, NUnit, XCTest)

 ## Experience